algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFourthWeek.md

 1. Continue to Manage each component with LEDs.
 2. Continue to write the test plan.
-3. Continue to write the user manual .
+3. Continue to write the user manual.
 4. Continue to attempt to implement project functionality without hardware but with LEDs.

 ## Achievements

 1. Manage each component with LEDs
-   - During this week, the team continue to simulate the functionality of each component with LEDs.
+   - During this week, the team continued to simulate the functionality of each component with LEDs.
    - The team managed to simulate the functionality of the electromagnet, the buzzer but not the NFC antenna because it was not possible to simulate the NFC antenna with LEDs.

 2. Documents